HCL-TECH-SOFTWARE/domino-keep-tutorials/pages/domino-new/setup/create-scope.md

 Creating the NSF automatically creates a basic **schema**, although with nothing exposed.

 Before we can continue creating the design programmatically, we need to expose a **scope**.
-This could be done via the HCL DRAPI REST Configuration UI.
+This could be done via the Domino REST API Configuration UI.
 The [Domino ToDo Database tutorial](../../todo/index.md) is a tutorial that takes that approach.
 In this tutorial, the schema and scope will be managed via REST API calls.

 ### Viewing The Schema